The following info gives a construction overview of the American Ingenuity Dome Kit

 40′ dome home linked to 34 garage dome.

-Painting the Exterior of the American Ingenuity Dome:
+Painting the American Ingenuity Dome:

 - Stain is not used because stain will not seal the concrete.